AOSParadox/AOSParadox/Recruitment.md

 made, then the team will take the fault as a team.
 We stand by each other.

 "Another group of morons.
 Watch them be the next to be called out for kang."
+Credits to: Davit Batty

 BUT, if someone chooses to belittle our project based on assumptions, rumours, etc, we will disregard it and look ahead.
 We don't do this to prove anything to anyone.

 "It says you have to be nice.
-I guess I'm fucked﻿"
+I guess I'm fucked﻿" Credits to: Nick Miltner

 There's a certain amount of respect that must be shown.
 The golden rule to that is to "Do to others as you would have them do to you".
 Before anyone calls me a kanger